remarcmij/using-apis-qa-wk1/docs/5-promises-microtasks.md

 then#5
 ```

 Observe that we only see the output of the `.then()` callbacks and not from the `.catch()` callbacks.
-This is because there is no promise rejection in the chain.
+This is to be expected as there is no promise rejection in the chain.

 Now let's use the custom Promise implementation: uncomment the line that imports the `CustomPromise.js` class and run the example again: